 1. Academic Status

-The Joint PhD program in BME is administered through the MCW Graduate School of Biomedical Sciences, and hence doctoral students need to abide by the policies as laid out in the MCW Graduate School Handbook.
+The Joint BME PhD program is administered through the MCW Graduate School of Biomedical Sciences, and hence, doctoral students need to abide by the policies as laid out in the MCW Graduate School Handbook.

 2. Graduate Credits

-A minimum of 60 graduate credits are required to complete the PhD degree in BME.
+A minimum of 60 graduate credits is required to complete the PhD degree in BME.
 For someone entering with a BS degree, this constitutes 36 credits in didactic coursework, 9 credits in dissertation, and a minimum of 15 credits in reading and research.
 For those entering with an MS degree or with Graduate credits (see Transfer of Credits Policy), they are required to complete a minimum of 18 credits in didactic coursework, 9 credits in dissertation, and a minimum of 33 credits in reading and research.
+The 18 credits of required didactic coursework could be a combination of BME core and specialization-specific courses.
+Additional didactic coursework beyond the required 18 credits may be taken if deemed beneficial to the student’s research and training.
 Pre-requisite courses for applicants who do not have a BME degree are not counted as graduate credits.
-Reading and research credits can be earned by registering and attending a seminar series, workshop, conference, journal club, or simply carrying dissertation-related activities.
+Reading and research credits can be earned by registering and attending a seminar series, workshop, conference, journal club, or simply carrying out dissertation-related activities.
 A student can register for up to 9 credits of reading and research per semester during fall and spring semesters and up to 6 credits during the summer.
 Students should register for dissertation credits in the semester they intend to defend their dissertation.

 The graduate credits didactic coursework should include formal courses as defined at the end of this Handbook, and consist of:

-- Core course requirements (18 credits): All doctoral students must complete courses that satisfy the following competencies:
+- Core course requirements (18 credits): All doctoral students must complete courses that satisfy the following competencies.
+Those entering with an MS degree or with Graduate credits and MSTP students can satisfy core course requirements by showing they have already completed an equivalent course.

 - Bioethics (2 credits) (MCW BIOETHICS 10222, MCW BIOETHICS 10444).
 Both courses (1 credit each) are required for all doctoral students.